Reese Witherspoon: 2016–present: Television success

 In 2016, Witherspoon had a voice role in the animated musical comedy film Sing, and served as a performer to the film's soundtrack.
 Sing became Witherspoon's biggest commercial success, being the first of her films to make over $200 million domestically and $600 million worldwide.
 That same year, Witherspoon began filming her first television project since 1993's Return To Lonesome Dove, the seven-part miniseries adaptation of the Liane Moriarty bestseller, Big Little Lies.
 She co-produced the miniseries along with co-star Nicole Kidman and director Jean-Marc Vallée, her second project under his direction.
 The series premiered on February 19, 2017, on HBO and finished on April 2.
-Witherspoon garnered critical acclaim for her performance, with TVLine proclaiming her as "Performer of the Week" in the weeks of February 26 – March 4 in 2017 and June 23-29 in 2019.
+Witherspoon garnered critical acclaim for her performance, with TVLine proclaiming her as "Performer of the Week" in the weeks of February 26 – March 4, 2017, and June 23-29, 2019.
 The Washington Post compared her performance to her roles in Election and Legally Blonde.
 In December 2017, HBO renewed Big Little Lies for a second season, which premiered in June 2019.
 Witherspoon also starred in the romantic comedy Home Again, the directorial debut of filmmaker Nancy Meyers' daughter, Hallie Meyers-Shyer, which was released on September 8, 2017.

 In 2018, she starred in Disney's A Wrinkle in Time, a film adaptation of Madeleine L'Engle's novel of the same name, in which she plays Mrs. Whatsit.
 Directed by Ava DuVernay, the feature co-stars Oprah Winfrey and Mindy Kaling, and was released in March 2018.
 Four months later, Witherspoon began hosting the talk show Shine On with Reese on DirecTV, in which she interviews female guests, focusing on how they achieved their ambitions.
 The show marks Witherspoon's first unscripted role in television.